 8. Supports Skin Health

 Adequate levels may even help prevent skin aging and also reduce redness, dryness and other symptoms caused by eczema and psoriasis.
+There’s also evidence that normal vitamin D levels may help protect against skin issues such as:

 What happens when your vitamin D is low?
 Research tells us that vitamin D deficiency symptoms can include: